The case for a minute-long merger-driven gamma-ray burst from fast-cooling synchrotron emission: Abstract

 The brightness of GRB 211211A enables us to deconstruct both the initial prompt emission complex and the subsequent, softer extended emission.
 Our results suggest that the characteristics of EE in a merger-GRB with a long-lived engine depend mainly on where the synchrotron spectral breaks reside relative to the observational bandpasses.
 For the first ten seconds of the burst, $E_p$ and $E_b$ show little evolution.
-Therefore this period shows no spectral evolution and no spectral lag, a critical distinguishing feature of EE-GRBs \citep{Gehrels04}.
+Therefore this period shows no spectral evolution and no spectral lag, a critical distinguishing feature of EE-GRBs \citep{Gehrels06}.
 After this time, $E_p$ softens rapidly, creating the observed softer EE component.
 Therefore, this evolution naturally explains both the lack of spectral lag in the early emission and the later softening seen in EE bursts.
 While only GRB 211211A has observations of the requisite quality to measure the motion of the spectral breaks directly, there is substantial similarity in spectral evolution and X-ray light curves in all EE bursts (see Methods).
-This implies that the same physical processes likely shape the entire class of events.
-In this case, extended emission can be a smoking gun for the origin of a given GRB, potentially distinguishing between merger-GRBs and collapsar-GRBs even in bursts at much larger distances or with much poorer localisations.
-Applying this technique to large GRB samples can significantly improve our ability to reconstruct the merger rate density with redshift and to perform joint searches for GRBs coincident with gravitational wave emission.
+This implies that the same physical processes likely shape the entire class of events, and the 211211A template enables this possibility to be tested with a larger sample of merger- and collapsar-driven GRBs even at lower temporal resolution.
+If such behaviour can be established as unique to mergers through further studies, extended emission can be a smoking gun for the origin of a given GRB even in bursts at much larger distances or with much poorer localisations, e.g. in GW follow-up.